-If you’re an absolute beginner who knows nothing about the linux command line then why not check out my other post ‘How does the linux command line work?‘ where I will cover the basic principles.
+If you’re an absolute beginner who knows nothing about the linux command line then why not check out my other post ‘A Dummies Guide To The Linux Command Line‘ where I will cover the basic principles.

 So in this post I would encourage you to fire up a linux terminal and follow along with me as I take you through the steps that you will need to perform to pass the objective “Work On The Linux Command Line” for the Linux Professional Institute 1 (LPIC-1) exam.

 Also be sure that you’re working in a regular user account so that everything I take you through here will match your setup.

 I’m assuming you are in a bash environment, and on a Debian-based system (If you’re using a system other than a Debian-based system then it may not matter too much here).

 This post (and the exam objective) is kinda like a crash course in using the linux shell and there’s A LOT to cover here, but stick with it!

 It’s probably the most important, yet most complex part of the whole LPIC certification.
 Get through this post and the rest will be easy 😉